 - Transitional regulations will allow, throughout the first half of 2023, for discipline matters to continue in accordance with the rules under which they were started.

-- The Reforming Teacher Profession Discipline Act sets out the new proposed disciplinary model under the direction of the Alberta Teaching Profession Commissioner and would come into force on January 1, 2023.
+- The Education (Reforming Teacher Discipline) Amendment Act, which sets out the new proposed disciplinary model under the direction of the Alberta Teaching Profession Commissioner, comes into force on January 1, 2023.